dynatrace-oss/Kalm-Benchmark/README.md

 poetry run cli generate [--out <target directory>]
 ```

 These manifests form the basis for the benchmark and will be placed in the directory specified with the `--out` argument.
-The location defaults to the `dist` folder in the working directory.
+The location defaults to the `manifests` folder in the working directory.